Afghan Post: Timeline

 During the 1990s, the Afghan postal service was suspended due to a civil war in the country.
 Sending a letter usually meant having to find someone traveling in the direction of the recipient willing to carry a note and hoping for the best.
-It gradually began to develop in the mid 2000s during the presidency of Hamid Karzai.
+It gradually began to develop in the mid 2000s during the presidency of Hamid Karzai, especially on mail and parcel delivery.
+Under director Ahmad Wahid Wais from 2017 to 2021, Afghan Post expanded its activities on freight, e-commerce and providing data services to government agencies.

+As of the early 2020s, there are around 3000 postal points for the public to access these services: one or two post offices per province and at least one postal agent or agency per district.
+Wais extended the activities to freight and e-commerce.
+Since the mid-2010s, mail from Afghanistan has generally not been posted with postage stamps.